Juan de Oñate: Early years

 Oñate was born in 1550, at Zacatecas in New Spain (colonial México), to the Spanish-Basque conquistador and silver baron Cristóbal de Oñate, a descendant of the noble house of Haro.
 Oñate's mother, Doña Catalina Salazar y de la Cadena, had among her ancestors Jewish-origin New Christians who "served in the royal court of Spanish monarchs from the late 1300s to the mid-1500s."
 She was of Spanish ancestry and descended from conversos, former Jews, on at least several branches of her family tree.
 Among these converso relatives was her paternal grandfather, the royal physician Doctor Guadalupe de Salazar.
 Other family members became Christians in the 1390s, around 160 years before Oñate's birth.
 Her father was Gonzalo de Salazar, leader of several councils that governed New Spain while Hernán Cortés was traveling to Honduras in 1525–26.

-Juan de Oñate married Isabel de Tolosa Cortés de Moctezuma, who was the granddaughter of Hernán Cortés, the conqueror of the Triple Alliance, and the great-granddaughter of the Aztec Emperor Moctezuma Xocoyotzin.
+Juan de Oñate married Isabel de Tolosa Cortés de Moctezuma, who was the granddaughter of Hernán Cortés, the conqueror of the Mexica, and the great-granddaughter of the Aztec Emperor Moctezuma Xocoyotzin.